 Founders Fridays is a new StartupAmsterdam initiative that showcases local entrepreneurs who help strengthen our ecosystem.
-By inviting founders to answer five questions, we want to shine a light on our ecosystem’s most inspirational stories and role models.
+By inviting founders to answer a few questions, we want to shine a light on our ecosystem’s most inspirational stories and role models.
 We hope that by providing startup founders with a space to share their insights and experience, we’ll all learn and grow together.

 How did your career journey lead you to found Omnia?

 Like most startups, our journey began with a first-hand experience.
 What we went through was something that everyone in the world was experiencing: the coronavirus pandemic.
 As millennials, it was our first experience with a global occurrence of this magnitude.
 We saw the dependency on technological advancement on the world.
 Apps came out that register coronavirus patients, vaccines had to be designed, even masks had to be mass-produced on a scale never seen before.
 All were dependent on how good the technology was to support this upscaling.